kern/fb_scrape/README.md

 ## Precautions

 This scraper will make a hell of a lot of requests using your access token.
 Be wary that Facebook will inevitably rate limit you, but this is temporary and resets within an hour.
+If the fetcher detects rate limiting, it will automatically retry the request in 5 minutes.

-If a user has blocked you, you will not be able to retrieve their posts and fetches will be retried endlessly.
-If all other posts that you care about have been fetched, it is safe to interrupt the task.
+If a user has blocked you, you will not be able to retrieve their posts and an error will be printed.
+These are safe to ignore.

 Please use this software for good, not evil.